AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   In some cases, we might want to use specific switches for one or more files.
-For instance, compiling :file:`proc.adb` might not be desirible at a high level of optimization.
+For instance, compiling :file:`proc.adb` might not be desirable at a high level of optimization.
   In such a case, the *Switches* attribute (indexed by the file name) can be used and will override the switches defined by *Default_Switches*.
 The *Compiler* package in our